Layer9Berlin/free-dialog-plus/README.md

 The demo deployment is intended for demonstration purposes, for use in more casual settings where loss of patient data is of little consequence and as a foundation for further development.

+## Password recovery

+Due to the lack of a data server, there is currently no way to recover a lost password.
+If you forget your password, clearing the cache/re-installing the PWA will reset the password, but also cause all existing data to be irretrievably lost.
+Please perform regular exports to mitigate the risk of losing your data.

 ## Device synchronisation

 Due to the fact that all data remains on the users' devices, synchronising data between devices currently requires a manual export, followed by an import on the second device (see below).